iWriteGigs

 C Sam will have long-term success in middle-level management.

-D Sam will have long-term success in top-level management.
+D Sam will not have long-term success at any level of management.

 Question #5